runwayml/ofxRunway/README.md

 ####  **ofxRunwayData**

-  * This class provides useful functions for setting and getting data into the JSON data required by Runway.
+  * This class provides useful functions for setting and getting data into the JSON data required by RunwayML.
   * Essentially it stores the data in an `ofJson` object although it has a lot of very useful functions for setting and getting the data.

 ##### **Public methods**
 ###### Getters

   * The following get functions require a string as the first argument which is the name of the element you want to get or set.
-These names are the ones given by runway in its infoEvent (you'll see these printed in the console).
+These names are the ones given by RunwayML in its infoEvent (you'll see these printed in the console).
   * The second argument of these is a reference to an object of the type you want to get.
   * It will return true if the element was found and its info was copied into the reference passed in the second argument.
   * All these behave in the same way, and only differ on the data type asked for.